swacksoc/discord-bots-session/README.md

 client = discord.Client()

 # This is a function.
-# It executes whenever the bot has succesfully initialised.
+# It executes whenever the bot has successfully initialised.
 # In this case, it simply prints "We have logged in ..." to the terminal.
 @client.event
 async def on_ready():